trunghng/trunghng.github.io/content/posts/reinforcement-learning/mbrl-lvm.md

 ---
-title: "Model-based RL with world models"
+title: "Model-based RL with latent variable models"
 date: 2024-09-22T17:54:43+07:00
 tags: [deep-reinforcement-learning, model-based, variational-inference, my-rl]
 math: true
 eqn-number: true
 ---
 > Model-based RL methods that learn latent-variable models instead of trying to predict dynamics models in the observed space.
+The learned world model then can be used in planning effectively rather than being less efficiently, for instance in visual-based tasks, generating images for future time steps and feed them back into the model to predict the next ones, which requires more computation.
 <!--more-->

 ## World Models